|

 a Dr.I and his life was lost while flying one.
 Built

-from scratch by museum volunteers the triplane will be finished
+from scratch by museum volunteers the triplane has an authentic

-finished with an authentic rotary engine and built to full
+rotary engine and is built to full operational

-operation condition.
-It will be painted in the colors of
+condition.
+It is painted in the colors of Lothar von

-Lothar von Richtofen, brother of Manfred, who also served in Jasta
+Richthofen, brother of Manfred, who also served in Jasta 11.

 GAAM